jakobjassmann/ecodes-dk-lidar/README.md

 ## Getting Started
 1. Set up your local environment and download data following the instructions in  */scritps/readme.md* .
 2. Basic processing for each tile is done with the */scripts/process_tile.py* script.
-3. See */dklidar/readme.md* for an introduction to the modules and functions of the *dklidar* Python package.
+3. See */dklidar/readme.md* for an overview of the modules and functions of the *dklidar* Python package.

 ## Contributors
 PI leading the research for this project: Signe Normand (signe.normand@bios.au.dk)